 Enjoy the beaches in Sitges

 No guide to Sitges is complete without its beaches.
-Below you will find the best of the main seven beaches in Sitges along the promenade starting from below the church.
+Below you will find the best of the beaches in Sitges along the promenade starting from below the church.
 To the other side of the church there are some more and finally, another two beaches located further away from the main urban center but worth mentioning.

-This is the beach of the sailing club where the smaller sailing boats are parked.
-There are usually volleyball tournaments or people playing volleyball in the two nets there.
+This is the beach of the sailing club where the smaller sailing boats are moored or stored.
+There are usually volleyball tournaments or people playing volleyball in the two nets there as this is one of the many active things to do in Sitges.
 These were there 20 years ago when I was a teenager.
 La Fragata is a popular beach in Sitges with families and, because it is small and centrally located below the church, it is one of the first ones to fill up.

 In the weekends or peak summer months it can get very busy but its location, close to the town center, makes it ideal if you want to spend the day there and leave the towels to go for lunch only to return back.
 Especially if you rented a sun lounger.
 The beach also has a massage point and plenty of street vendors parading their goods, from pareos to dresses, hair braiding, beach mats and towels, mojitos, hats and sunglasses.
 Because it is always full and happening, it is rarely quiet.

 This is the most popular beach for gay travelers.
 Like all beaches in Sitges, it is open to everyone, but gay visitors tend to congregate there especially on the half that is closest to the Calipolis Hotel.
 The beach here is more crescent shaped and the middle part, near the Swimming Club, is very narrow, with little sand left.
 There are two bars that have been there since immemorial times and that were open at the beginning of the Sitges tourism boom: Picnic and the Swimming Club.

 Platja de l’Estanyol